-An application can be made by
+An application can be made by:

-- a person who is married to or is in a civil partnership with, or has been for over 3 years a cohabitant of, a parent of the child and has shared the responsibility of the day-to-day care of the child for at least 2 years. - a person who has provided for the day-to-day care of the child for a continuous period of 12 months or more and where the child has no parent or guardian who is willing or able to exercise guardianship rights and responsibilities in respect of the child.
-TUSLA, the Child and Family Agency, will be notified of such an application.
+- a person who is married to or is in a civil partnership with, or has been for over 3 years a cohabitant of a parent of the child and has shared the responsibility of the day-to-day care of the child for at least 2 years. - a person who has provided for the day-to-day care of the child for a continuous period of 12 months or more and where the child has no parent or quardian who is willing or able to exercise guardianship rights and responsibilities in respect of the child.
+TUSLA, the Child and Family Agency, will be notified of such an application. - a person who is appointed as a testamentary guardian.
+See below for more details.